nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 }
 ```

-The care organization does have an `capabilityInvocation` key, this is required for the generation of the `id`.
-The SaaS provider will most likely not store the key since that key is not in control of the DID document.
+The care organization doesn't have a `capabilityInvocation` key.
+The SaaS provider will not store the key that generated the DID since that key is not in control of the DID document.
-Since this key isn't after initial creation of the document the SaaS provider SHOULD remove it from the authentication document afterwards to improve security and clarity.
 The DID document of the SaaS provider is the controller of the DID document.

 ### 7.2 Hospital